widzthedvloper/catalogue/README.md

-# REACT Simple Blog Site
+# REACT CATALOG OF RECIPES

-> This is a catalogue of recipes.
+> This is a catalog of recipes.
 The app allows a user to filter through some meals by order number or name.
-It also allows you to see more details about each dish(Ingredients and instruction on how to make it).
+It also allows you to see more details about each dish(Ingredients and instructions on how to make it).

 <p align="center">
    <img src="https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white">